ordina-jworks/ordina-jworks.github.io/_posts/2019-10-15-Monitoring-serverless-apps-on-AWS.md

   <img src="/img/2019-10-15-Monitoring-serverless-apps-on-AWS/slack-notification-lead-time.png" width="100%" height="100%">
 </div>

-We see that even when the system is warm, it still takes us up to 10 seconds to send out a slack notification.
+We see that even when the system is warm, it takes us up to 10 seconds to send out a slack notification.
 We need to dig into the performance of our lambda functions using `AWS Xray`.

 ## Solution 2: distributed tracing with AWS Xray